Understanding Medical Negligence – Frequently Asked Questions

 Not all mistakes qualify as a breach of duty of care.
 For example, the mistake made could be excusable and one which other health professionals may have made in the same circumstances.

-2. That the negligence directly caused or contributed to the problems you have experienced (on a balance of probabilities).
-You must have suffered symptoms or injuries over and above what you would have experienced had the health professional not treated you negligently.
+2. That the negligence directly caused or contributed to the problems the patient has experienced (on a balance of probabilities).
+The patient must have suffered symptoms or injuries over and above what they would have experienced had the health professional not treated them negligently.
 This is known as “causation.”

-It can be very difficult to understand that even if your health professional has made a negligent mistake, you may not have a claim for compensation.
-You will only have a claim for compensation if the negligent mistake has resulted in you experiencing more pain and/or a worse long-term outcome than you would have done had the negligence not occurred.
+It can be very difficult to understand that even if a health professional has made a negligent mistake, a patient may not win a claim for compensation.
+A claim for compensation is only successful if the negligent mistake has resulted in a patient experiencing more pain and/or a worse long-term outcome than they would have done had the negligence not occurred.

-3. The damage which you sustained is sufficiently serious in terms of the compensation it would attract, to justify embarking on the compensation claim in the first place.
+3. That the damage which the patient sustained is sufficiently serious in terms of the compensation it would attract, to justify embarking on the compensation claim in the first place.

 How Can We Help?